 Bicycles are cheap, light, and maneuverable.
 They also lack the frame protection of an automobile, and they can be sent flying by an impact.
 The Centers for Disease Control and Prevention (CDC) estimate that ’s bicycle fatality rate is No. 1 nationwide and more than double the national fatality rate.
 Common causes of bicycle accidents caused by motorists include failure to check blind spots, failure to yield, opening car doors into traffic, and DUI.
 Bicycle accident victims are entitled to damages for both economic and non-economic losses.

 As elsewhere, car accident cases clog the dockets of courts.
-The state’s tourism industry adds to what would already be a large volume of road accidents, to the point that the annual number of injury accidents adds up to one percent of the state’s total population.
-While most car accidents are caused by the negligence of a driver, many of these are settled through ’s “no fault” auto insurance system.
+The state’s tourism industry adds to what would already be a large volume of vehicle road accidents, to the point that the annual number of injury accidents, such as whiplash, adds up to one percent of the state’s total population.
+While most car accidents are caused by the negligence of a driver, many of these are settled through Florida’s “no fault” auto insurance system.
 Injuries too serious to be resolved through the no-fault system, however, are frequently the subject of litigation.
 A legal response is appropriate when a negligent driver injures you through his or her own misconduct.

 “No bike – no life” is a popular slogan among motorcycle aficionados.
 Unfortunately, this results in a dilemma for many riders – the death rate from motorcycle accidents far exceeds the death rate for any other common form of transportation.
 Moreover, motorcycle accident injuries are frequently catastrophic – brain damage, paralysis, and shattered bones are common occurrences.
 When an accident like this happens, your quest for fair compensation should be aided by a lawyer with rich experience in motorcycle accident cases.